Low Photon Number Non-Invasive Imaging Through Time-Varying Diffusers: Results

-In our experiment, we applied our method to fluorescence microscopy.
-As an experimental setup, we utilized a wide-field custom-made microscope (see Figure \ref{fig:results_bio}a).
-The details of the microscope construction can be found in Section \ref{sec:methods}.
-Our microscope allowed for the insertion and removal of a dynamic diffuser, which was placed just before the microscope objective.
-As a sensor in our microscope, we used the Hamamatsu ORCA-Quest 2 qCMOS camera, which enables single photon counting.
-We demonstrated our experimental setup on a sample of astrocytes stained with the popular fluorescent dye Alexa Fluor 568.
-Details of the sample preparation procedure are provided in Methods section \ref{sec:methods}.
+We imaged a sample of 5$\mu m$ fluorescence micro-spheres.
+Details of samples preparation procedure are provided in \textit{Methods} Section \ref{sec:methods:sample}.
 Figure \ref{fig:results_bio}b shows a direct image of the sample without the diffuser.
 Figure \ref{fig:results_bio}c illustrates a single frame captured by the qCMOS camera.
-During a frame duration of 200.96 ms, we recorded an average of 1.85 photons per camera pixel.
-Figure \ref{fig:results_bio}d shows the root mean square of all 1872 frames recorded in our experiment.
-Figure \ref{fig:results_bio}d corresponds to the incoherent sums of all frames.
-Speckles are blurred out and don’t exhibit any spatial information that could be retrieved.
-Therefore, we average the Fourier transform moduli of all the frames and apply a phase retrieval algorithm \cite{Fienup1982}.
-The reconstruction result using the phase retrieval algorithm \cite{Fienup1982} is presented in Figure \ref{fig:results_bio}e.
+We recorded 1791 frames, each with an exposure time of 200.96 ms. Figure \ref{fig:results_bio}d shows the sum of all frames recorded in our experiment.
+As shown in Fig.~\ref{fig:results_bio}d, integrating the signal in real space results in the complete loss of spatial information.
+Therefore, we average the Fourier transform moduli of all the frames and apply a phase retrieval algorithm \cite{Fienup1982} to recover the phase information.
+The reconstruction result is presented in Figure \ref{fig:results_bio}e.
+Both the convergence of the algorithm and the overall accuracy of our method depend on the characteristics of the object, as described in the \textit{Supplementary Information} Section 2.1.6 and 4.